Bocchi the Rock!: Main series

 Bocchi the Rock! is written and illustrated by Aki Hamazi.
 It was initially serialized in Houbunsha's Manga Time Kirara Max magazine on December 19, 2017, as a guest work.
 A full serialization started in the same magazine on March 19, 2018.
-It has been collected in seven tankōbon volumes as of October 25, 2024.
+It has been collected in eight tankōbon volumes as of November 27, 2025.

 During their Sakura-Con 2023 panel, Yen Press announced that they had licensed the manga for English publication.
 The first volume was released on October 17, 2023.

-The manga also received localisation in Korean by Daewon C.I, in Traditional Chinese by Tong Li Publishing, in Vietnamese by Kim Đồng Publishing House, in French by Meian, in Italian by Ishi Publishing, in Argentina and Spain by Ivrea, in Ukrainian by Mal'opus, and in Indonesian by M&C!.
+The manga also received localisation in Korean by Daewon C.I, in Traditional Chinese by Tong Li Publishing, in Simplified Chinese by Xiron, in Vietnamese by Kim Đồng Publishing House, in French by Meian, in Italian by Ishi Publishing, in Argentina and Spain by Ivrea, in Ukrainian by Mal'opus, and in Indonesian by M&C!.